mikehuntemann/9x16/02-network-attached-media/05-tiktok-takeover.md

 With over [1.5B downloads](https://web.archive.org/web/20191116161829/https://www.cnet.com/news/tiktok-hits-1-5-billion-downloads-report-says/) today, TikTok reaches an international audience, mobilizing masses to contribute to ongoing challenges.
 In terms of the performance-based characteristics, TikTok seems as the "end-game" to what is the most engaging, most entertaining and easiest to (re-)produce app on the market today.

 ### Content Creation
 An interesting shift can be seen within the app.
 Compared to Facebook and Instagram, were all the content is highly identity- or brand-based, TikTok makes the challenges itself to the epicenter.
 It is an event, a happening, trying to get you active and participate.
-(In this sense, it is maybe more related to Twitter than anything else.)
 With that, each of the content creators become the transport layer of an idea, which seem to create either a copy of existing patterns, an iteration upon existing content or a pattern breaking "anti-genre", which resists to conform and tries to disrupt the users expectation or "micro viewing habit" (for each challenge or "branch" of challenges).

 This little moment of a surprising element plays with the expectations of previously seen footage within the challenge.
 This type of media creates the incentive for creating even funnier versions and alterations.